opener-project/build-tools/README.md

 # Build Tools

+**NOTE:** This repository is deprecated as most of its functionality has been moved to repository specific Rake tasks.

 The OpeNER build tools is a Gem that contains a collection of helper methods and Rake tasks that ease the process of wrapping and distributing the various OpeNER Gems.